 The Monash School School Board consist of three elected parent representatives (includes one P & C Rep), the School Principal, two elected teacher representatives, as well as one Education Directorate nominee.

 The parent and teacher representatives on the Board are elected for a two-year term of office.
-Any parent of a child attending the school or citizen of Monash's priority enrolment area may nominate and all parents are urged to vote.
+Any parent of a child attending the school or citizen of the Monash priority enrolment area may nominate and all parents are urged to vote.

 Functions of the School Board: